Cunnie Williams

-Cunnie Williams (born 17 March 1963) is an American R&B singer whose voice has been compared to Barry White.
+Cunnie Williams (March 17, 1963 – August 2024) was an American R&B singer whose voice has been compared to Barry White.

+Biography

-Williams was born in Los Angeles, California, USA, in 1963.
+Williams was born in Los Angeles on March 17, 1963.
 After playing basketball, he switched to a career in music with his debut album Comin' from the Heart of the Ghetto.
 His hits have included the single "Saturday" which charted in Italy, the song "Come Back to Me" which charted in France, and the album Night Time in Paris which charted in France.
 Williams' song "Life Goes On" is on the soundtrack of the movie The Magnet.

+Williams died in August 2024, at the age of 61.